|

 - Leave BA on the 12th December.
 Flight over the Andes, arrive at Santiago, hire car and drive to our first destination.

-- 1 night at Quintero, on the Pacific.
-On our way we would pass by Farellones for the morning.
-Next day visit Cachagua and Reñaca to add in some coastal birds, through Viña del Mar back to Santiago, and evening drive to our next destination a little south.
+- Next day visit Cachagua and Reñaca to get some coastal birds.
+Then through Viña del Mar back to Santiago, and onward south to reach our next destination at Vilches, east of Talca.

 Many thanks for visiting this page - Alec Earnshaw